jamuribe/chat-bot-client/README.md

 # yoda-bot

-Yoda-bot is a chat application were the user have a conversation with an Yoda-bot api.
+Yoda-bot is a chat application were the user establishes a conversation with an Yoda-bot api.
 In order to access the working application go to this link https://sheltered-sierra-14629.herokuapp.com/ .

 ## Project setup